jonlpersson/ed-latimore/site/_posts/2023-12-14-confirmation-bias-cherry-picking-and-echo-chambers.md

 * Do they tend to promote only a single dominant perspective?
 * Does rumor or incomplete data rather than evidenced facts prop up that viewpoint?
-* Do they frequently ignore or discredit dissenting facts if they challenge accepted narratives?&nbsp;
+* Do they frequently ignore or discredit dissenting facts if they challenge accepted narratives?

 If you answer yes to any of these questions, you may be in an echo chamber.
 The lack of healthy disagreement, omission of opposing details, and refusal to acknowledge inconvenient truths are key warning signs.

 There is one other danger of confirmation bias, cherry picking, and residing in an echo chamber.
 It can make you agree with ideas you know are absurd but can’t disagree with because you’ll look like an outsider who sides with the opposition.
 This tactic is heavily used by politicians and pundits and has a significant effect on the United States' political system.

 I once posted that I’m pro 2nd Amendment, but given the power and ease of operation of today’s firearms, it wouldn’t be a bad idea to require mandatory training hours per year to own a gun.
-Several gun instructors have told me that most people, even law enforcement, don’t adequately train how to shoot and just believe they’ll pull the trigger.&nbsp;
+Several gun instructors have told me that most people, even law enforcement, don’t adequately train how to shoot and just believe they’ll pull the trigger.

 Any experienced shooters know how hard it is to hit a target even 10 yards away, standing still in the controlled environment of a gun range.
 Under duress is nearly impossible, but this take was met with so much pushback because the right side of politics viewed it as an infringement upon rights.